Skip to main content Skip to footer

 Written by

-Rothera Bray's Trainee Solicitor George Cokkinos
+Rothera Bray's Employment Solicitor George Cokkinos

 George Cokkinos, a solicitor in our Employment Law team based at our Derby office, explains what these changes mean for employers and how to prepare.